CDL-Quantum/Hackathon2021/ZebraKet/README.md

 ## Project Description
 We show how an online grocer will optimize between two objectives:
-1) selection on least number of suppliers providing all required inventory
+1) selection of least number of suppliers providing all required inventory
 2) maximizing inventory profit

 We also provide a novel approach to solving competing supply-chain objectives through our Chained Optimization Rules Engine&reg; CORE&reg; method.
 This allows one to arbitrarily chain QUBOs together and solve complex optimization problems via multiple simple QUBOs.